SAP/fundamental-styles/docs/pages/components/nested-list.md

 <br /><br />

-# Nested List With Icons
+## Nested List With Icons and Borderless Design
+For a nested list with icon (default) you don't need to add a modifier class.
+For a Borderless Design use the `fd-nested-list--no-border` modifier class.

 {% capture example-2 %}
 <ul class="fd-nested-list fd-nested-list--no-border">
     <li class="fd-nested-list__item">